-When mostly-unseen work from one of our best living filmmakers makes its way online, you better damn give it your free time.
-That, today, is the case for Roman Polanski — maybe one of the best directors to ever live, if you break that whole game down — as Cinephilia & Beyond have provided a video which collects three early shorts, all of which hint at his future thematic interests.
+When mostly unseen work from one of our best living filmmakers makes its way online, you better damn give it your free time.
+That, today, is the case for Roman Polanski — maybe one of the best directors to ever step behind a camera, still-breathing or otherwise — as Cinephilia & Beyond have provided a video which collects three early shorts, all of which hint at his future thematic interests.
 (They’re even a fun watch, too.)

-Presented here are the silent, black-and-white works Murder, Teeth Smile, and The Lamp.
-The first’s use of color-free apartment spaces spiced with violence should instantly get you in the mood to watch Repulsion; the second’s mix of voyeurism and humor, for me, brought to mind his absolutely insane thriller Bitter Moon (even though there’s nothing in this “story” which serves as an echo); and the final entry, also the longest, is about a creator who ends up destroying his own work.
-When it comes to self-destruction and Polanski, inadvertent or not, you have your pick of the litter to make some auteurist connection.
+Presented here are the silent, black-and-white works Murder, Teeth Smile, Two Men and a Wardrobe, and The Lamp.
+The first’s use of color-free apartment spaces spiced with violence should instantly get you in the mood to watch Repulsion; the second’s mix of voyeurism and humor brought to mind his absolutely insane thriller Bitter Moon (even though there’s nothing in this “story” which serves as an echo); the third’s a good preview of the slapstick comedy he’d come to exploit more fully in more than a few instances (my favorites are The Fearless Vampire Killers and Frantic); and the final entry is about a creator who ends up destroying his own work.
+When it comes to any auteurist connections between self-destruction and Polanski, one has their pick of the litter.

 Watch them all below: